 We are going to discuss the code editor or IDEs for Python to use in 2020.
-This information is going to be based on the opinion given by experienced developers, public web data, some previous surveys like Python Developers Survey 2018 Results / Editors and IDEs and the most important person Guido van Rossum (Python Creator).
-Firstly understand that IDE and code editor both are different things.
+This information is going to be based on the opinion given by experienced developers, public web data, some previous surveys like Python Developers Survey 2018 Results / Editors and IDEs, and the most important person Guido van Rossum (Python Creator).
+Firstly understand that IDE and code editor are different things.
 Also, for learning the basics of python you can also enroll in Geeksforgeeks Python Programming Foundation -Self-Paced course and build a strong foundation.

 - Text/Code Editor: Code editors are the lightweight tool that allows you to write and edit the code with some features such as syntax highlighting and code formatting.
 It provided fewer features than IDE.

-- Integrated Development Environment (IDE): IDEs are full-fledged environment which provide all the essential tools needed for software development.
-It just doesn’t handle the code (for example, write, edit, syntax highlighting and auto-completion) but also provides other features such as debugging, execution, testing, and code formatting that helps programmers.
+- Integrated Development Environment (IDE): IDEs are full-fledged environments, which provide all the essential tools needed for software development.
+It just doesn’t handle the code (for example, write, edit, syntax highlighting, and auto-completion) but also provides other features such as debugging, execution, testing, and code formatting that helps programmers.

 - Intermediate — PyCharm, Sublime, Atom, Vs Code.